skellis46/finger-pointing-moon/case-for-support.md

 >As Schwab thinks through the relationship between artistic research and contemporary art he proposes that we must move away from objects (not clear what he means by objects) with a "more or less stable historical identity"[@schwab_experimental_2019 p.166] to "more precarious, ambivalent, or provisional things."[@schwab_experimental_2019 p.166] -- support for use of AM?

+AM is highly distilled -- a more closed 'system' with which to observe the complexity

 - AM as a primary or contemplative experience of reality.
 See <contemplation beyond rationalization.md> -- and the really real
 - distinction between soma and body: <first-person experience.md>